faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Later, John joined the Church, and thus another argument fell by the wayside.

 This statement must be balanced by the fact that [Ridgon instructed his wife to burn all of his writings upon his death](http://www.mormonthink.com/mormonstudiesrigdon.htm#34).
 If Rigdon had nothing to hide, then why have his writings all burned?
 Also, a co-conspirator stands to lose much by admitting to being part of a significant conspiracy, even on their death-bed (we are creatures who seek meaning, so admitting to a lie on one's deathbed would be a horrible way to undermine the meaning of one's life).
-Finally, some theories for the creation of the book (e.g., [the Lucy Code](https://www.youtube.com/watch?v=wf3MluItWQE)) do not involve Rigdon in the manuscript creation.

-> ARGUMENT 3: THE BOOK OF MORMON WAS PLAGIARIZED FROM OTHER BOOKS
+In any case, Rigdon is not an essential component of several other modern origin theories (e.g., [the Lucy Code](https://www.youtube.com/watch?v=wf3MluItWQE) or JSCI), so even if he were definitively shown to have not been part of the creation of the Book of Mormon, that still would not undermine the modern origin theory, generally.

+## Argument 3: The Book Of Mormon Was Plagiarized From Other Books

 > Other critics offered a different line of attack; namely, that Joseph Smith plagiarized the Book of Mormon (at least its historical content) from other existing books.

 Most today hypothesize that the book was [a remix of ideas](https://www.bookofmormonorigins.com/) from Smith's milieu (whether synthesized by him or other authors).
-However, there are good reasons to believe that whomever composed a proto-manuscript did, in fact, plagiarize from the Old and New Testaments (see "Significant Influences"[XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX]).
+Nonetheless, plagiarism from, or at least strong influence by, modern sources can be demonstrated:

+[bullet this out]

+* OT: Grant Hardy and 1769 scholar survey on Isaiah
+* NT: Frederick; end of Mark
+* General milieu: Skousen - Protestant concerns; all the other protestant phrases (point out 10 word phrase).

 > One such theory alleged that Joseph Smith copied from the Solomon Spaulding manuscript—an unpublished manuscript written about 1812 by a man named Solomon Spaulding, who had once been a Protestant minister.
 It is a fictional account of ancient Romans who were sailing for England but were blown off course and landed in North America.
 When the critics were asked to produce the manuscript for comparison with the Book of Mormon, they conveniently claimed it was lost.[12]

-I will note here that if Joseph were using the seer stone in the hat process for translation, then it would have been trivial for him to duplicate the lost 116 pages, or merely gaze into the stone and have God reveal to him the location of the lost 116 pages so they could be retrieved.
-Lost manuscripts are more problematic to the orthodox story of the origin of the Book of Mormon than to Spaulding theories.
+Callister pokes at the convenience of a missing manuscript.
+However, it is worth noting that if Joseph were using the seer stone in the hat process for translation, then it would have been trivial for him to duplicate the lost 116 pages, or merely gaze into the stone and have God reveal to him the location of the lost 116 pages so they could be retrieved.

 > However, with the passage of time, the manuscript was found in 1884 by a Mr. L. L. Rice.
 He found the alleged smoking gun in the personal historical papers of one of the very critics who had claimed the manuscript was lost.
 Knowing of its alleged connection to the Book of Mormon, Mr. Rice, Mr. James Fairchild, and others (none of whom were members of the LDS Church), reviewed it and concluded, “[We] compared it with the Book of Mormon and could detect no resemblance between the two, in general or in detail.[13]